When deciding where to stay in Cinque Terre it is important to understand that each village has its own beauty and character.

 It does get hot, and some facilities are limited (like places to do laundry!).

 If you are in doubt, then just stick to the larger towns of Riomaggiore and Monterossa.
-But we loved Vernazza and would not hesitate to stay there again.
+But we loved Vernazza and Manarola the most and would love to stay in either of these towns if we are to return to Cinque Terre in the future.